rickcox/ldBd/README.md

 Talking about parts; I am US based.
 The load resistors are available from most any electronics distributor - Digikey, Mouser, Newark, ...
 However, the only place I could find banana jacks and plugs at a reasonable price (I don't consider > $1 each to be reasonable) was from China.
 The jacks&plugs I used were from AliExpress - and YES as you can see from the next picture - *the same supplier gave me 2 different types*!

 I 3d printed a simple base for the board.
 The stl file for that is in the case/ directory.
-Since the boardi CAN get warm,I would recommend PETG or an alternate material with a higher glass transition temperature than PLA.
+Since the board CAN get quite warm,I would recommend PETG or an alternate material with a higher glass transition temperature than PLA.

 And here's ***my*** finished product!

 ![Finished ldBd](/doc/ldBd-all.jpg)

 Usage is simple - you need to know `e = i * r` and how to calculate effective parallel and series resistances.